-Many high-achievers share a dirty little secret: Deep down they feel like complete frauds–their accomplishments the result of serendipitous luck.
+Many high achievers share a dirty little secret: Deep down they feel like complete frauds–their accomplishments the result of serendipitous luck.

 In short, it’s a hot mess of harmfulness.
 It can also take various forms, depending on a person’s background, personality, and circumstances.
-If you’re familiar with the feeling of waiting for those around you to “find you out,” it might be helpful to consider what type of impostor you are so you can problem-solve accordingly.
+If you’re familiar with the feeling of waiting for those around you to “find you out,” it might be helpful to consider what type of imposter you are so you can problem-solve accordingly.

 Below is a summary of the competence types Young identifies so you can see if you recognize yourself.
 I also provide some examples you might relate to in your day-to-day life, as well as questions you can ask yourself.